sccn/sccn.github.io/others/TIPS_and_FAQ.md

 Should I apply ICA to the continuous data, then epoch the ICs, or apply ICA to the concatenated epochs?
 **Answer:** You can apply ICA to either of them.
-Usually, we prefer to apply ICA to the concatenated epochs so ICA component are more likely to represent activity related to the task, but continuous data are fine too, especially if you have few epochs or few data points, since most of the same EEG and artifact processes are likely to be active 'between'
+Usually, we prefer to apply ICA to the concatenated epochs so ICA components are more likely to represent activity related to the task, but continuous data are fine too, especially if you have few epochs or few data points, since most of the same EEG and artifact processes are likely to be active 'between'